Our children and family services

 Speak Out! - East Sussex Children & Young People’s Advocacy & Independent Visiting Service

-The East Sussex Advocacy and Independent Visiting Service gives a confident voice to children and young people, equipping them with the skills to demand the very best care from services, and to hold services to account when care provision falls short.
+The East Sussex Advocacy and Independent Visiting Service give a confident voice to children and young people, equipping them with the skills to demand the very best care from services, and to hold services to account when care provision falls short.
 Independent Visitors offer young people the support of a trusted adult and the opportunity to take part in fun activities.

 The service is provided in partnership with Sova, the University of Sussex and the University of Chichester.

 Family and Concerned Others Service - Tameside

 The Family and Concerned Others Service work with over-18s in the Tameside area who are affected by someone else’s substance use, even if they are not accessing treatment.
 The team offers tailored support for family members, partners, parents, siblings, neighbours, co-workers etc. We also work alongside other agencies to offer a holistic approach.

 PIPS (People Impacted by Parental Substance use) Service - Tameside